 Objects versus icons or when does an object become an icon?

-In the English countryside outside Sheffield, the collective Universal Everything operates under the guidance of its founder and creative director Matt Pyke.
+In search of a global projectIn the English countryside outside Sheffield, the collective Universal Everything operates under the guidance of its founder and creative director Matt Pyke.
 This versatile graphic designer tells us about his way of combining digital art, graphics and architecture, and how communication and imagery bind with architectural surfaces to create engrossing atmospheres that are sometimes interactive.

 Feedback: Alessandro Mendini’s Milan

 Elzeviro: The multiple imageThe manipulation of digital images now offers a field for infinite alterations.
 Simultaneously it distances the spectator dangerously from the original work.